Notice of proposed rulemaking (NPRM).

 G. Environmental Analysis

-FAA Order 1050.1E identifies FAA actions that are categorically excluded from preparation of an environmental assessment or environmental impact statement under the National Environmental Policy Act in the absence of extraordinary circumstances.
-The FAA has determined this rulemaking action qualifies for the categorical exclusion identified in paragraph 312d of the Order and involves no extraordinary circumstances.
+FAA Order 1050.1E, Policies and Procedures for Considering Environmental Impacts, identifies FAA actions that are categorically excluded from preparation of an environmental assessment or environmental impact statement under the National Environmental Policy Act in the absence of extraordinary circumstances.
+The FAA has determined this rulemaking action qualifies for the categorical exclusion identified in paragraph 312d and involves no extraordinary circumstances.

 B. Executive Order 13211, Regulations That Significantly Affect Energy Supply, Distribution, or Use

-3. Access the Government Printing Office's Web page at http://www.gpo.gov/fdsys/.
+3. Accessing the Government Printing Office's Web page at http://www.gpoaccess.gov/fr/index.html.

 (a) General.
 The provisions of this part govern all Federal Aviation Administration (FAA) proceedings involving Federally-assisted airports, except for complaints or requests for determination filed with the Secretary under 14 CFR part 302, whether the proceedings are instituted by order of the FAA or by filing a complaint with the FAA under the following authorities:

 (3) The assurances and other Federal obligations contained in grant-in-aid agreements issued under the Federal Airport Act of 1946, 49 U.S.C.
 1101 et seq. (repealed 1970).